GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will live long enough to open many fortune cookies.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

 ### Where you can find me